MicrosoftDocs/visualstudio-docs/docs/designers/modify-the-style-of-objects-in-blend.md

 ms.workload:
   - "multiple"
 ---
-# Modify the style of objects in Blend
+# Modify the style of objects in Blend for Visual Studio

 The easiest way to customize an object is to set properties in the **Properties** pane.